How to determine if a user is logged in without facing a PHPMD.CookieAndSessionMisuse in Magento 2

 The class uses sessions or cookies while not being a part of HTML Presentation layer

-Sure, I could glaze over the error by using a suppression annotation in the header:
+Sure, I could hide the error by using a suppression annotation in the header:

 /** @SuppressWarnings(PHPMD.CookieAndSessionMisuse) **/